chenyx04/Spectral-Stitching/README.md

 ## Usage of evaluation package

-In folder 'evaluation/', we provide a demo for running on chromosome 20 of NA12878 WGS data.
+In folder `evaluation\`, we provide a demo for running on chromosome 20 of NA12878 WGS data.

-First run 'subsample&preprocess.py' for subsampling the coverage and generate adjacent matrix file required for main program.
+First run `subsample&preprocess.py` for subsampling the coverage and generate adjacent matrix file required for main program.

-Then run 'pipeline.m' to run spectral-stitching algorithm on generated adjacent matrix.
+Then run `pipeline.m` to run spectral-stitching algorithm on generated adjacent matrix.

-Finally, run 'measure_performance_across_subsamples.R' to get the metrics switch error rate and unphased SNPs.
-Run 'N50.py' to get N50.
+Finally, run `measure_performance_across_subsamples.R` to get the metrics switch error rate and unphased SNPs.
+Run `N50.py` to get N50.

-If you have a a adjacent matrix (or contact map) in the same format as 'contactmap_demo.csv', You can run in MATLAB
+If you have a a adjacent matrix (or contact map) in the same format as `contactmap_demo.csv`, You can run in MATLAB

 ```
-phased_seq = Spectral_stitching('contactmap_demo.csv');
+phased_seq = Spectral_stitching(`contactmap_demo.csv`);
 ```

 to get the phased sequence.